 This drink is a delight.

-Service began with an offer of a beverage before departure, and it was served with a hot towel.
+Service began with an offer of a beverage before departure, served with a hot towel.
 Of course, I went with a Cathay Delight, which is a favorite of mine.
 It is a mix of coconut milk, kiwi juice, and milk and is garnished with mint leaves.
 Yum!